Ashleigh Barty will not defend her French Open title, announces she will not travel to Europe - KVIA

 World No. 1 Ashleigh Barty will not be in Paris to defend her French Open tennis title.

-The Australian said in a statement that she would not be traveling to Europe in part because of the Covid-19 pandemic as well as factoring in her lack of preparedness to play at Roland Garros.
+The Australian said she would not be traveling to Europe in part because of the Covid-19 pandemic, as well as factoring in her lack of preparedness to play at Roland Garros.

 “It has been a difficult decision to make but unfortunately I will not be competing in Europe this year,” Barty said in a statement.
 “Last year’s French Open was the most special tournament of my career so this is not a decision I have made lightly.